All the hats you wear.

 This topic is a hot topic.
 I see people arguing on social media about this.
 I don't understand how people are so critical of each other.
 Yes, you have a higher earning potential with IPS.
 BUT, you can make a comfortable living wage with Digital model IF you price yourself correctly.
 That is the key.
 Work out your business plan which will include your CODB.

-By June 1, I will be releasing a Business Bundle that includes a very thorough Business Plan template with all corresponding forms, which is like nothing I've seen out there.
+By early June, I will be releasing a Business Bundle that includes a very thorough Business Plan template with all corresponding forms, which is like nothing I've seen out there.
 It will be specific to photography and include ALL you need to create a solid business plan and marketing plan that fit YOUR goals and your life.
 If you sign up for a workshop or coaching with me, you get all of that included which is even better!
 Anyway, check out the videos below on Digital Models and IPS Models so you can have a better idea of what each entails.
 I encourage you to watch both.

 Let's set up a free discovery call to see if and how I can help you with YOUR photography business, setting goals, figuring out pricing and marketing and being your biggest cheerleader!